 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 The ASA receives a significant number of complaints about the availability of flights and other travel products, such as accommodation, at the prices quoted in marketing communications.

-- Ensure “lead-in” and promotional prices don’t mislead
+- Ensure adequate availability at “lead-in” and promotional prices

 - Don’t mislead when prices are destination specific